AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 The battle saint has **2 moves** and moves after you finish your turn.

-##### Summon lesser monarch

-*Beginner · 5 mana · 4 moves · 10 minutes (40 rounds)*

-You summon a lesser celestial to assist you.

-- *Stats:* resilience 4, evasion 1, damage reduction −1, unphased 1, movement 10 m.
-- *Attributes:* power/speed/endurance 1d4, willpower/intellect/charisma 2d8, sense 2d6.
-- *Abilities:* **Boost** — one ally within 10 meters strides. **Encourage** — one ally within 15 meters gains +1d6 on its next hostile move. **Banish** — one enemy within 20 meters is **weakened** until the end of the current round. **Purify** — one ally within 5 meters is healed of one negative condition.

-The monarch has **1 move**, acts right after your turn, and spends it to activate one ability — or to move.

 ##### Summon monarch

 *Advanced · 8 mana · 5 moves · 10 minutes (40 rounds)*